 However, if your desire is to poison your septic tank, then be sure to use any chemical possible, as well as thick scraps and fats that are more difficult to break down.

 When your septic tank and disposal go to war

-If problems are arising between your disposal and your septic tank, then they may be going to war again.
+If problems arise between your disposal and your septic tank, then they may be going to war again.
 Or perhaps even for the very first time.
 So what should you do about it?

 Well, like two kids getting into a fight, they need parental intervention.
-And like any inexperienced parent would, you need a guide to get the job done.
+And as any inexperienced parent would, you need a guide to get the job done.

 Some of the things to consider doing include;

 - Better garbage disposal: You might just need a new favorite child.
-A new garbage disposal may be in need, as there are disposals that are specifically designed to get along better with your septic tank.
+A new garbage disposal may be needed, as there are disposals that are specifically designed to get along better with your septic tank.

 - Run cold water: Believe it or not, cold water can calm your disposal down, as it will keep the scraps from getting warm and sticky.
 And as all parents know, warm and sticky is rarely a good thing.

 If you like the article above, here are some other similar articles you should check out!